juliendargelos/nuxt-netlify-cms-starter-template/README.md

 #### Deploy to Netlify

-The folder of your generated project will contain a `netlify-example.toml` file you can rename to `netlify.toml` to get started with Netlify deployment.
+The folder of your generated project will contain a  `netlify.toml` to get started with Netlify deployment.
 It automatically sets the `BASE_URL` based on your Netlify configuration and the type of deployment (Production deployment, branch deployment, preview deployment).
 So **no need to set the production URL in the `package.json`**.

 #### Deploy with other CI solutions